 Reni Eddo-Lodge’s fantastically insightful, accessible and wholly uncompromising book ‘Why I’m No Longer Talking to White People About Race‘ offers an Anglocentric perspective on the structural racism that exists and how it came to be.
 It is thought-provoking and at times uncomfortable at just how much discrimination can be missed and ignored even though it is incomplete plain sight.

-Ok, so we may have mentioned this book already in Must-Reads for Pride, but it’s that important a read, we felt the need to mention it twice.
+Okay, so we may have mentioned this book already in Must-Reads for Pride, but it’s that important a read, that we felt the need to mention it twice.

 Hard-hitting Netflix documentary “13th ” (2016), is one to watch to better